zaluty/keyzilla/README.md

 - Multi-tenant architecture with encrypted key sharing
 - CLI tool for easy interaction
 - TypeScript support
-- Integration with t3-env for type-safe environment variables
+- Integration with t3-env for type-safe environment variables [see here](https://github.com/t3-oss/t3-env)
 - Works with Vercel, Railway, Netlify, and other platforms

 ## Quick Start